Full Ellipsoid Embeddings and Toric Mutations

 The homology classes for the spheres in this 4-chain are the ones corresponding to the highlighted edges of the toric diagram for $\BlIII$ in Figure \ref{fig:IntroTable}.
-Figure \ref{fig:PxP_3Blup} also shows a 3-chain of symplectic spheres in the ATBD of $\BlIV$ of \cite[Diagram~$(A_4)$]{Vi16a}.
+Figure \ref{fig:PxP_3Blup} also shows a 3-chain of symplectic spheres in the ATBD of $\BlIV$ of \cite[Diagram~$(A_4)$]{Vianna3}.
 Their classes corresponds to the highlighted 3-chain in the first diagram of $\BlIV$ in Figure \ref{fig:IntroTable}.

 Now, we can iteratively apply Remark \ref{rmk:Esc_Cap_STC} in the neighborhood of one or more nodes.
 We are going to use simplified pictures, for visual purposes.
 For instance, Figure \ref{fig:Simp_Pictures} (a) shows a simplified depiction of two nonintersecting STCs near two nodes of a cut in an ATF, with associated vector $v$.
 Surrounding each node, we see $a$ $\sigma_j$ type curve, where we applied Remark \ref{rmk:Esc_Cap_STC} $a$ times around each node and then unite their amoebas using Remark \ref{rmk:Crossing_STC}.
-Figure \ref{fig:Simp_Pictures} (b) shows an alternative version, where we took $2b$ curves around a unique node in associated with the vector $w$, and applied Remarks \ref{rmk:Esc_Cap_STC}, \ref{rmk:Crossing_STC} to get two disjoint symplectic curves.\\
+Figure \ref{fig:Simp_Pictures} (b) shows an alternative version, where we took $2b$ curves around a unique node associated with the vector $w$, and applied Remarks \ref{rmk:Esc_Cap_STC}, \ref{rmk:Crossing_STC} to get two disjoint symplectic curves.\\